DevenClingman/dmc-overtime-app/README.md

  - SMS Sending -> link to approval or overtime input
  - Administrate admin dashboard+- Email summary to managers for approval
- - Needs to be documented if employee did not log overtime
- - Block non admin and guest users
+ - Needs to be documented if employee did not log overtime x Block non admin and guest users

  ## UI:
   x Bootstrap -> formatting